 Pg2

 Clear illustration of the Nose space from outside showing a lunchtime concert with four brass players playing from the space to outside.
 Three school girls aged 12-14 in uniform are dancing with The Nose Guardian, an elderly lady and a toddler outside of the space.
-Some are wearing plastic noses over their own noses, The Nose Guardian (this is the main girl in the pictures with the short hair) is playing a nose flute along with the band.
+Some are wearing plastic noses over their own noses, The Nose Guardian (this is the main girl in the photographs with the short hair) is playing a nose flute along with the band.
 There are small groups of people watching.
 The costumed characters are amongst it all – chatting to passers-by and dancing themselves.

 It’s busy and noisy and chaotic, but full of joy and fun.